dan-nagle/h2m/README.txt

 types associated with va_list or other built-in C types for which there is no Fortran equivalent, and types defined in complicated typedef statements.
-If the -detect-invalid or -d option is enabled, h2m will detect invalid types and comment out the entire declaration involiving them.
+If the -detect-invalid or -d option is enabled, h2m will detect invalid types and comment out the entire declaration involving them.
 Warnings will be printed in the text and in standard error.

 Unions: There is no Fortran type interoperable with a union.
 A union will be translated